-SIL and TSIL service providers are required to provide the completed SIL/TSIL review form and supporting documentation to their local CFDU.
+SIL and TSIL service providers are required to attach completed SIL/TSIL review form and supporting documentation to the SIL/TSIL placement in ChildStory and notify their local CFDU.

-- The following approvals are required to determine if the extension is supported or not supported in SIL,DCJ manager client services, CFDU and contract manager to document the rationale for the extension to be supported/not supported.
-AND - Director (Commissioning and Planning or Community Services as per district processes) in the district with secondary case responsibility.
+- The following approvals are required to determine if the extension is supported or not supported in SIL, DCJ manager client services, CFDU and contract manager to document the rationale for the extension to be supported/not supported.
+AND - Director (Commissioning and Planning, Director Statewide Contracts or Community Services as per district processes) in the district with secondary case responsibility.